raspberrypilearning/creating-resources/git-setup.md

 ## Graphical tools

-Windows and Mac users can use a GUI tool to manage their git repository locally with GitHub integration built in:
+Windows and Mac users can use a GUI tool to manage their git repository locally, with GitHub integration built in:

 - [GitHub for Windows](https://windows.github.com/)
 - [GitHub for Mac](https://mac.github.com/)

 ## Command line

 Linux users should follow the [Command Line Git Guide](git.md).
-Windows and Mac users can also follow this guide but note that setup is different and there will be slight variations in usage.
+Windows and Mac users can also follow this guide, but note that setup is different and there will be slight variations in usage.